How To Build a Self Service Portal Using WordPress

 It wasn’t easy to get the support team to embrace the change.

 Culturally there was quite a bit of resistance.
 For example, many support staff thought their roles were being redefined to include technical writing.
-Whilst traditionally, knowledge base entires would have been the remit of a technical writer – what Lowe’s discovered is a far more organic and efficient approach to knowledge dissemination.
+Whilst traditionally, knowledge base entries would have been the remit of a technical writer – what Lowe’s discovered is a far more organic and efficient approach to knowledge dissemination.

 Real-time knowledge creation and asset banking.